-As mentioned above, all information from subsequent survey waves are appended to the already existing data files (as far as possible).
-This method of data processing generates integrated panel data files in a long format as opposed to providing one separate file per wave (where each file contains only the information from a single wave).
-When working with the integrated panel data in the NEPS Scientific Use Files, the following points should be considered:
+In general, all information from the latest survey wave is appended to the already existing information from previous waves (as far as possible).
+This kind of data preparation generates integrated panel data files in a long format as opposed to providing one separate file per wave (where each file contains only the information from a single wave).
+When working with the integrated NEPS panel data, the following points are important to be considered:

-- A row in the dataset contains the information of one respondent from one survey wave. - This means that more than one identifier variable is needed to identify a single row for uniquely selecting and merging information from different datasets.
-These are usually ID_t and wave. - It also means that although not all variables were administered in each survey wave, the integrated structure of the dataset contains cells for all variables of all waves.
-If no data is available, e.g. because a variable was not queried in a particular wave, the corresponding cells are filled with a missing code (see section 3.3).
+- A row in the dataset contains the information of one respondent from one survey wave. - More than one variable is needed to identify a single row for uniquely selecting and merging information from different datasets.
+Usually, ID_t and wave are the relevant identifiers. - Although not all questions were administered in each survey wave, the data structure contains cells for all variables and waves.
+If no data is available, e.g., because a question was not asked in a wave, the corresponding cells are filled with a missing code (see section 3.3).

-Once information about a variable has been surveyed from one individual across multiple waves, the corresponding data is distributed across multiple rows in the dataset.
+If information about a variable has been repeatedly surveyed from one individual across multiple waves, the corresponding data is stored in multiple rows in the dataset.

-This long format is usually the preferred data structure for the analysis of panel items with information from several waves.
-However, cross-sectional information is often also required, e.g. because it depicts time-invariant characteristics or was collected only once for other reasons.
-In most analysis scenarios, the combined set of relevant variables is not measured in a single wave.
-Therefore, the corresponding data cannot be analyzed together straightaway because it is stored in different rows of the dataset.
+The long format is usually the preferred data structure for the analysis of panel information.
+However, cross-sectional information is often required as well in analyses, e.g., because it depicts time-invariant characteristics or was collected only once for other reasons.
+In most scenarios, the relevant set of variables might not have been measured in a single wave.
+Therefore, the data cannot be analyzed together straightaway because it is stored in different rows of the dataset.
 Cross-tabulating these variables in their current state results in an L-shaped table in which all observations of one variable fall into the missing category of the other variable and vice versa.
 The best way to deal with this issue depends very much on the intended analysis and the methods used.
-Two typical procedures are:
+The two typical procedures are:

-- First, the integrated panel data file is split into wave-specific subfiles so that each dataset contains only information from one wave.
+- The integrated panel data file is split into wave-specific subfiles so that each dataset contains only information from one wave.
 The relevant information from these subfiles is then merged together by using only the respondent's identifier (ID_t) as key variable.
 The wave variable is not needed here and remains neglected.
-Before this step, variables may need to be renamed to make them wave-specific identifiable.
-The result is a dataset with a cross-sectional structure in which the information of a respondent is summarized in one single row (wide format).
-Stata's reshape command (and similar tools in other software packages) basically follow this strategy. - Alternatively, the panel structure is retained and the values from observed cells are copied into the unobserved cells.
-If, for example, the place of birth was only surveyed in the first wave, the corresponding value can be transferred to the respective cells of the other waves of the respondent.
-This method is particularly useful for time-invariant variables (e.g. country of birth, language of origin), which are usually collected only once in a panel study.
+Before this step, variables may need to be renamed to make them wave-specifically identifiable.
+The result is a dataset with a cross-sectional structure in which the information of one respondent is summarized in one single row (wide format).
+Stata's reshape command (and similar tools in other software packages) basically follow this strategy. - Alternatively, the panel structure is retained and the values from observed cells of a variable are copied into the unobserved cells of this variable.
+For example, if the place of birth was only surveyed in the first wave, the corresponding value can be copied into the respective cells of the respondent's other waves.
+This method is particularly useful for time-invariant variables (e. g., country of birth, language of origin), that are usually collected only once in a panel study.